Hetta Area Trails

 The starting point for the canoeing route is at the east end of Lake Ounasjärvi, which is 5 km from the centre of Hetta across water.
 The first rapids are the 400 m long Periläkoski which is shallow and rocky.
 After these rapids you will arrive at Lake Perilänjärvi, at the east end of which the River Näkkäläjoki flows into the River Ounasjoki.
 A few kilometres after this the river widens and becomes the quiet waters of Joentekiäinen pool.
 At this point the River Vanhajoki flows into the River Ounasjoki.
 From Joentekiäinen the River Ounasjoki continues southward.

-- Services in the municipality of Enontekiö: A lean-to shelter on the shore of Lake Periläjärvi, which is managed by Enontekiö, a campfire site and Sioskoski day-trip hut before the village of Ketomella.
+- Services in the municipality of Enontekiö: A lean-to shelter on the shore of Lake Periläjärvi, which is managed by Enontekiö, a campfire site and Sioskoski day-use hut before the village of Ketomella.

-At Hetta Village the biking trail leads along marked biking routes and continues eastward via Peltovuoma Village to Raattama.
+In Hetta village the biking trail leads along marked biking routes and continues eastward via Peltovuoma Village to Raattama.
 The biking trail is marked with brown and white bicycle signs.

 - Services: Lodging services and shops can be found near villages.
-Within the municipality of Enontekiö there are shops at the villages of Hetta and Kilpisjärvi.
+Within the municipality of Enontekiö there are shops in the villages of Hetta and Kilpisjärvi.